Massachusetts launches probe into popular e-cigarette maker

 BOSTON (AP) — Massachusetts' attorney general is launching an investigation into a popular e-cigarette maker.

 Attorney General Maura Healey said Tuesday she wants to find out whether California-based Juul Labs is tracking underage use of their products and whether its marketing practices are intentionally driving its popularity among young people.
-She says her office has sent subpoenas to Juul.
+She's asking Juul to turn over documents.

 Healey says she has also sent cease-and-desist letters to two online vaping stores she says appear to be selling products to minors.